-I put R 1.5 glass wool insulation (Editor’s Note: This is equivalent to R-9 US, see here for more information) on the inside before the fibro sheets were put up for the walls.
+I put R 1.5 glass wool insulation (Editor’s Note: This is equivalent to R-9 in the inch-pounds units used in the US, see here for more information) on the inside before the fibro sheets were put up for the walls.
 We have found this worked okay and is fine for winter and cooler times of the year.
 In our very hot climate in central Queensland, though, in the summer, we definitely also need ceiling fans and air conditioning to keep the temperature at a comfortable level.

 Shipping containers are structurally very strong (easily stood up to category 5 cyclone Marcia and sustained no damage).
 They are also low cost and very environmentally friendly.

 I would certainly recommend building with shipping containers, as they are strong and fun to work with.
 You learn along the way and you can keep on adding to them and create your own unique home.
 Our shipping container home is still very new and we have plans to add a 20-foot shipping container as a bathroom/laundry room.
 I would recommend that you do thorough research before starting so you know what’s involved.
 It can be very time consuming and you can run into problems if you don’t prepare and plan well in advance.